 Unfortunately, we do not have the resources to provide help with research-level statistics at this time.
 Please contact the Department of Mathematics and Statistics for advice on research-level statistics.
 You may also find the resources at the Murray Library page on Numeric Data helpful.

-The regular schedule for Term 2 (Quarter 4) is below.
+Our regular hours of operation will start on Monday, September 8; please see below for our hours of operation.
 Please contact Holly Fraser if you have feedback about our hours (e.g. the hours are not compatible with your schedule).

 Looking for help with the statistical package 'r'?
 There are videos on 'r' at lynda.usask.ca.
 To get started with 'r', go to lynda.usask.ca (requires nsid authentication) and try this video: http://www.lynda.com/R-tutorials/Installing-R-your-computer/142447/14992...